vallejoj/WorkshopTemplate/workshops/AVBCS-Workshop/LabGuide300.md

   `[["Reserved: " + $current.data.reserved]]`

-* Now our app displays a list of the available wines with their inventory count and reserved count.
+* Now our app displays a list of the available wines with their labeled inventory count and reserved count.

   ![](images/300/countsLabeled.png)